 Round Rarotonga Road Race - an annual running event in September, with the main event being a 31km road race around Rarotonga.

-Pursuit in Paradise Aitutaki Marathon - the event will be held for the second time starting 25 - 28 March 2019 on the stunning island of Aitutaki.
+BSP Pursuit in Paradise Aitutaki Marathon 2020 - the event will be held for the third time starting 23 - 26 March 2020 on the stunning island of Aitutaki.

 Tip: check out Destination Management Cook Islands for information on the latest events.